kadirayk/API-Gateway-2go/README.md

 ####Example Configuration

 Following json example shows how you can setup multiple url routers with different http headers.
 First handler will look for a http header named **api_version** and forward the incoming http request to desired versions of the rest api with json content.
 Second handler will look for a http header named **environment** and forward the request to desired environment of the SOAP web service with xml content.
+Two of them can work together and you can add more handlers to work simultaneously.

 ```javascript
 {